 Your 12-month Action Plan to Get a TED Talk

-If you haven’t read the first part of the article, I encourage you to go back and read it as this section depends on the background knowledge above.
+If you haven’t read the first part of the article, I encourage you to go back as this section depends on the background knowledge above.

 This part of the article is tactical and walks you through exactly what you should do and when if you want a TED Talk in 12 months time.